Thurston Country Market Conditions with Don Manzer

 Inventory of homes for sale is up 56% for the month at now 362 homes.
 The percentage increase sounds huge, but the inventory number is still pathetically low.
 Months of inventory statistic went up to 0.9 months.
 Those balanced markets we have had in the past occur with 4 to 6 months of inventory so they still seem out of the question.

 At a Glance

 Average 30YR Fixed Mortgage Rate

 Available Home Inventory

-If you would like to participate in any of this madness then give Don a call.
-Enjoy spring.
+If you would like to participate in any of this then give me a call.
+Enjoy June.